zhekov/wkb-mini/ReadMe.txt

 with this program; if not, write to the Free Software Foundation, Inc., 51 Franklin Street, Fifth Floor, Boston, MA 02110-1301 USA.

-The gucharmap icon is part of the GNOME icon theme, designed by the GNOME icon artists, and licensed under the Creative Commons Attribution-Share Alike 3.0 Unported license.
+The gucharmap icon is based on (and almost identical to) gucharmap.svg, created August 2007 by Andreas Nilsson, under GPL.